hammadurrehaman/hammadurrehaman/README.md

 ## About Me

-I am a Junior AI Engineer at AIV Studios with a strong background in Artificial Intelligence, Machine Learning, and Natural Language Processing.
+I am a AI Engineer at AIV Studios with a strong background in Artificial Intelligence, Machine Learning, and Natural Language Processing.
 I specialize in building intelligent systems, automation tools, and AI-powered assistants with both offline and cloud-based capabilities.

 I have experience across the full development cycle, from data preprocessing and model training to deployment and integration in web and mobile applications.
 Alongside my technical work, I also run an e-commerce startup, Rangezeenat.com, which gives me practical business and product experience.